 Giving God Your Grief

-30 Bible Verses for Grief PDF
+30 Bible Verses About Grief PDF

 Self Care Is Doing The Hard Stuff – Self care is not staying in your pajamas all day and having leftover pie and coffee for breakfast.
 Although those are amazing and that is my current situation.
 The best self care routine is doing the hard stuff.
-Here is my list of self care ideas.
+Here is my list of self-care ideas.

 What Does the Bible Say About Forgiveness – How do you forgive when the pain runs so deep it catches your breath?
 Or when the mention of the person who caused you pain sends your heart in a race of fear or raging in anger?
 Let’s go over some practical steps and Bible verses on forgiveness that have helped me and still help me to this day.